Carlos Reutemann: Political career

 After retiring from racing, Reutemann's popularity led the Justicialist Party of the province of Santa Fe to invite him to run for governor.
 He won the election and ran the province for one four-year term (1991–1995).
 The provincial constitution does not allow for re-election, but after four years Reutemann presented again and won the governorship for the period 1999–2003.
 During those years, his profile grew and he became one of the leading politicians in Santa Fe and in Argentina.

 Reutemann's second term was marked by the nationwide economic problems brought by the recession that had started in 1999 and ultimately led to the socioeconomic crash of 2001.
 Under Reutemann, Santa Fe kept a conservative fiscal policy, whereby it applied discounts and froze public workers' salaries and pensions through an Economic Emergency Law.
 The province was among the few not to resort to the issue of government bonds as a form of quasi-currency, and thus did not become highly indebted.

 After the 2001 crash and the resignation of Fernando de la Rúa, Reutemann surprised and disappointed many by declining, on several occasions, to run for president.
 He finally presented himself for the 2003 general election and won a seat in the National Senate.

 During the 2005 legislative elections Reutemann chose not to be a major participant in the campaign.
 After the Justicialist Party lost to the Socialist Party candidates for the first time in Santa Fe, members of the party were rumored to be unhappy about Reutemann's low profile.
 Reutemann also declined to run for governor of Santa Fe again in the 2007 elections.

-On 1 January 2006 Reutemann was named Commendatore della Repubblica by President of the Italian Republic Carlo Azeglio Ciampi.
+On 1 January 2006, Reutemann was named Commendatore della Repubblica by President of the Italian Republic Carlo Azeglio Ciampi.

 During a session in the Argentine Senate on 17 July 2008, Reutemann presented an alternative project for the Commission of Agriculture in opposition to the one of then Vice-president Julio Cobos.
 His project didn't pass, and in February 2009 he renounced his role in the Bloque Parliamentario del Frente para la Victoria to create his own political fraction, "Santa Fe Federal", with the intention of protecting the interests of the province.

-He was re-elected to the Senate both in 2009 and 2015, when he formed part of the Cambiemos alliance nationally and supported Mauricio Macri in the presidential election.
+Reutemann was re-elected to the Senate both in 2009 and 2015, when he formed part of the Cambiemos alliance nationally and supported Mauricio Macri in the presidential election.
 He died in office, so María Alejandra Vucasovich replaced him for the remainder of his term.

 Death

 Reutemann suffered an intestinal haemorrhage in May 2021, and was hospitalized.
-His condition worsened, and he suffered from anaemia, dehydration, hypoalbuminemia, haemodynamic instability, very rapid weight loss.
+His condition worsened, and he suffered from anaemia, dehydration, hypoalbuminemia, haemodynamic instability, and very rapid weight loss.
 He died on 7 July, at 79 years old, and the news was announced by his daughter on social media.

 Many Argentine politicians gave their condolences through their Twitter accounts, such as the presidents Mauricio Macri, Alberto Fernández, and Cristina Fernández de Kirchner, and many from both major parties, Juntos por el Cambio and Frente de Todos.